saghirb/Monty_Hall_Vectorised_Simulations_R/README.md

   - `sim` – simulation number.
   - `door` – door number.
   - `true` – behind true door: 1 = car & 0 = goat.
-  - `guess` – contestant guessed door: 1 = car & 0 = goat.
+  - `guess` – contestant chosen door: 1 = car & 0 = goat.
   - `switch` – door offered to the contestant to switch to.

-The probably of staying with guessed door or switching a
+These are then summarize as follows:

   - `stayWin` – proportion of winning by staying with `guess` door.
   - `switchWin` – proportion of winning by switching to `switch` door.